sirk123au/ArrTools/README.md

 *sonarr_add_from_list.py* Add Movies from a csv formatted file.

-*radarr_remove_downloaded.py* Removes already downloaded movies and removes there entries from Radarr.
+*radarr_remove_downloaded.py* Removes already downloaded movies and removes their entries from Radarr.

 *backup_radarr_2csv.py* Creates a backup of the Radarr Database for easy importing.

 *backup_sonarr_2csv.py* Creates a backup of the Sonarr Database for easy importing.

-*get_imdbid.py* Matches the imdbid from a csv list MovieName/ShowName,Year for easy importing for the list import.
+*get_imdbid.py* Matches the imdbd from a csv list MovieName/ShowName,Year for easy importing for the list import.

 Using radarr_add_from_list/sonarr_add_from_list
 The input list file has to have the format.
 It has to have MovieName/ShowName,Year,imdbid(Optional Makes it easer to find movie/TV show)